What is the cost per hire?

 2) Job board and advertisement expenditure

-3) Job fairs and recruiting events and campus hiring charges
+3) Job fairs and recruiting events, walk-in interviews and campus hiring charges

 4) Travel costs, incase of relocating and setting up recruitment fairs at outdoor stations